 In 1962, this house and others on the 1800 block of North Market Street were to be razed to allow for construction of a motel.
 A group of citizens, including Mrs. Charles Reese, a Junior League past-president, formed Old Brandywine Village, a nonprofit organization whose purpose was to restore the historic homes in this area and ensure their future.
 1801 Market Street was purchased by Old Brandywine Village in 1963 and restored under the direction of architect Robert Raley.
 Some of the artifacts discovered on the property by the Archaeological Society of Delaware are displayed in the house’s living room.
 The exterior woodwork is painted Shipley House Grey, the color used extensively in the historic Wilmington home of Thomas Shipley, which was built between 1759 and 1788.
 That house was demolished in 1957, and its interiors were installed at Winterthur.

 The League leased the Lea-Derickson house from Old Brandywine Village, in 1965 and established its headquarters in this historic building.
-On August 6, 1981, The Junior League of Wilmington assumed ownership of the house.
 In 2006, a capital campaign was initiated by the Junior League of Wilmington to raise funds for much-needed renovations.

 For more than 40 years, the historic Lea-Derickson House has served as the League’s base of operations for community service, training, recruitment, and administration.
 Our headquarters on North Market Street anchors the Brandywine Village community, an urban neighborhood undergoing dramatic renewal.